 Myrothecium leaf spot

-This disease causes leaf spots.
-Concentric rings may develop in the lesions.
-Raised, black sporodochia develop on diseased tissue.
-In high humidity, the sporodochia are encircled by a tuft of white growth.
+Symptoms: This disease causes leaf spots, concentric rings may develop in the lesions.
+Raised black sporodochia develop on diseased tissue.
+In high humidity sporodochia are encircled by a tuft white growth.

-Spores are splash-dispersed by irrigation water and rainfall.
+Spread: Spores are splash dispersed by irrigation water and rainfall.

-Avoid injuries to plants.
-Young or injured tissue is most susceptible.
-One common cause of wounding is packaging for shipping; disease readily develops following shipping.
-Avoid excessive fertilization – high fertilizer rates that favor lush foliage growth have also been associated with disease outbreaks.
-Reduce periods of leaf wetness by carefully timing irrigation.
+Management: Avoid injuries to plants, young or injured tissue is most susceptible.
+One common cause of wounding of perennials is packaging for shipping; disease readily develops following shipping.
+Avoid excessive fertilization, high fertilizer rates that favor lush foliage growth have also been associated with disease outbreaks.
+Minimize periods of leaf wetness through careful timing of irrigation.
 Fungicide applications may be needed to control severe disease problems.